Knott's Berry Farm

-Today's Knott's Berry Farm covers 160 acres in Buena Park, CA, just 20 miles from Los Angeles.
-The park is consistently ranked among the top 15 theme parks in the country and continues to maintain its popularity as the Cedar Fair Corporation adds new and innovative attractions to the park.
+Today's Knott's Berry Farm [website] covers 160 acres in Buena Park, CA, just 20 miles from Los Angeles.
+The park is consistently ranked among the top 15 theme parks in the country and continues to maintain its popularity by adding new and innovative attractions to the park.

 Visiting the Park